 You also get clarity on your subscribers’ buying intent.
 Using contact tags in your segmentation, you can segment subscribers based on their buying intent and buying stages for better campaigns.
 For instance, if you see a subscriber returning to a particular product or page repeatedly, you can deduce that the subscriber is interested and has a strong purchase intent.
 Using this information, you can send out an automated email campaign about this product to speed up the process.

-(3) Creating automation workflows for your subscribers
+(3) Creating automation workflow for your subscribers

 - Welcome workflow